Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 For additional test cases to ensure license compliance and verify Neo4j Enterprise Edition functionality, refer to [Neo4j License Validation Test Cases](./testing/neo4j_license_validation.md).

-By following these infrastructure management practices, you can ensure that your credex-core application is running on up-to-date and properly configured infrastructure across all environments.
+By following these infrastructure management practices, you can ensure that your credex-core application is running on up-to-date and properly configured infrastructure across all environments, with secure and efficient Neo4j deployment and access management.

+## Handling of Bolt URLs in Different Environments

+- In staging and production environments, Bolt URLs are dynamically generated during the deployment process and stored in AWS Systems Manager Parameter Store.
+- In development environments, where database creation is not done with Infrastructure as Code (IaC), Bolt URLs are present from the first run.
+- The application configuration (`config/config.ts`) handles both scenarios, using the SSM-provided URLs when available and falling back to a default local URL if not provided.
+- Importantly, Bolt URLs are not passed as secrets or environment variables in the GitHub Actions workflow.
+Instead, they are generated and managed entirely within the AWS environment during deployment.

+## AWS Credentials and Permissions

+- AWS credentials (access key and secret access key) are not stored in the application configuration.
+- The necessary AWS permissions are managed through the ECS task role, adhering to the principle of least privilege and enhancing security.
+- In the GitHub Actions workflow, AWS credentials are used only for the deployment process and are stored as GitHub secrets.